 We did not include some tests that have been used for colorectal cancer screening.
-One such test is the low-sensitivity fecal occult blood test, Hemoccult II® (Beckman Coulter; Brea, CA), which, in consultation with USPSTF members, we excluded due to the availability of similar tests with better sensitivity.
+One such test is the low-sensitivity fecal occult blood test, Hemoccult II[®] (Beckman Coulter; Brea, CA), which, in consultation with USPSTF members, we excluded due to the availability of similar tests with better sensitivity.
 [Hemoccult II was also excluded from the 2016 decision analysis.]
-For HSgFOBT (a similar test with better sensitivity) we only present results in Appendix 4 due to the high degree of uncertainty in its test characteristics and the fact that FIT is easier to administer and has better test characteristics.
-In addition, we did not evaluate tests that have not yet been FDA-approved (i.e., blood-based methylated septin 9 DNA, which has only been FDAapproved for individuals not willing to do any of the USPSTF-recommended CRC screening tests) or tests with very limited evidence among screening populations (i.e., magnetic resonance colonography and capsule colonoscopy).
-For tests that we did simulate, we did not carry out a complete examination of the uncertainty in test characteristics, though the accompanying systematic review indicated that there was little to no evidence about the ability of screening tests to detect small (<6 mm) adenomas), and limited information about the sensitivity of tests to detect preclinical colorectal cancers.
-If the findings for the sensitivity analysis on colonoscopy test characteristics hold for other classes of screening modalities, then the impact of uncertainty in test characteristics on our results is likely to be modest.
+For HSgFOBT (a similar test with better sensitivity) we only present results in Appendix 4 due to the high degree of uncertainty in its test characteristics and the fact that FIT is easier to administer and has better test characteristics.17 In addition, we did not evaluate the blood-based methylated septin 9 DNA test, which has only been FDA-approved for individuals not willing to do any of the USPSTF-recommended CRC screening tests, or tests with very limited evidence among screening populations (i.e., magnetic resonance colonography and capsule colonoscopy).
+For tests that we did simulate, we did not carry out a complete examination of the variability and uncertainty in test characteristics, though the accompanying systematic review indicated that there was little to no evidence about the ability of screening tests to detect small (<6 mm) adenomas), and limited information about the sensitivity of tests to detect preclinical colorectal cancers.17 If the findings for the sensitivity analysis on colonoscopy test characteristics hold for other classes of screening modalities, then the effect of uncertainty in test characteristics on model results is likely to be modest.

-Although our modeled results provide a lifetime framework for evaluating benefits and harms from a program of screening, much of our empiric data on sensitivity and specificity of screening tests are based on a single round of screening with relatively short periods of follow-up.
-Currently, there only is long-term evidence for Hemoccult II and sigmoidoscopy, which our models have shown to successfully reproduce.
-However, outcomes for repeat rounds of FIT and HSgFOBT have only been reported in a few small studies; these studies suggest that test performance in repeat screening is not independent like we assumed in the current analysis.
-Future larger studies are needed to confirm these findings so they can be used to inform our assumptions and inputs.
-An analysis using the MISCAN model previously showed that the impact of assuming correlation of outcomes in repeat screening rounds is likely to be modest.
+Although the modeled results provide a lifetime framework for evaluating benefits, burden, and harms from a program of screening, much of the empiric data on sensitivity and specificity of screening tests are based on a single round of screening with relatively short periods of follow-up.
+Currently, there only is long-term evidence for Hemoccult II and sigmoidoscopy, which the models have shown to successfully reproduce.^{60,78,79} However, outcomes for repeat rounds of FIT and HSgFOBT have only been reported in a few small studies; these studies suggest that test performance in repeat screening is not independent as assumed in the current analysis.^{121,122} Future larger studies are needed to confirm these findings so they can be used to inform model assumptions and inputs.
+An analysis using the MISCAN model previously showed that the effect of assuming correlation of outcomes in repeat screening rounds is likely to be modest.121

-We model the adenoma-carcinoma sequence using the size of adenomas as an indicator for advanced adenomas.
-We do not explicitly simulate histology of tubulovillous, villous, or high-grade dysplasia in our definition of advanced adenoma, which is based on a size of 10 mm or larger.
-Given the high correlation between histology and size, the impact of this assumption on our results is likely small.
-We also do not simulate regression of adenomas,37-41 nor do the models include the serrated polyp pathway, in part due to insufficient evidence on the prevalence of serrated polyps by age and location, their malignant potential, and the ability of screening tests to detect them.
-The impact of the omission of this pathway is uncertain.
-On the one hand, we currently assume that all colorectal cancers arise from adenomas, which means the models overestimate the malignant progression of adenomas.
-With lower progression rates screening would become more effective.
-On the other hand, there is evidence that endoscopy and FIT have lower sensitivity for sessile serrated polyps, which means we may have overestimated screening effectiveness.
-One modeling study previously assessed the impact of the serrated polyp pathway on screening effectiveness and found very little difference in results between a model assuming 0% of cancers arrive from this pathway vs. a model assuming 30%.
-Analyses with an expanded version of the MISCAN model that included a first exploratory serrated polyp pathway also showed that inclusion is needed to fully incorporate this pathway into our models.
+The models simulate the adenoma-carcinoma sequence using the size of adenomas as an indicator for advanced adenomas.
+The models do not explicitly simulate adenoma histology.
+Given the high correlation between adenoma size and histology,^{123,124} the effect of this assumption is likely small.
+Additionally, the models do not simulate the serrated polyp pathway,^{34,35} in part due to insufficient evidence on the prevalence of serrated polyps by age and location, their malignant potential, and the ability of screening tests to detect them.
+A modeling study by Greuter et al.125 assessed the effect of the serrated polyp pathway on screening effectiveness and found very little difference in results between a model assuming 0% vs 30% of cancers arise from this pathway.
+Analyses with an expanded version of the MISCAN model that included a first exploratory serrated polyp pathway also showed that inclusion of the serrated pathway had limited effect on the optimal screening strategies.106 More information is needed to fully incorporate this pathway into the models.